lawati-kajiman/intern-works/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## projects that are done
+# projects that are done

 ### login-page
 This project includes a log-in  page and consist of clear and submit button which works as clearing input field and showing the value on-click respectively.

-this projects is mainly done focusing on `useState` [click me] (https://legacy.reactjs.org/docs/hooks-state.html) to know more about `useState`.
+This projects is mainly done focusing on `useState`.
+[click me](https://legacy.reactjs.org/docs/hooks-state.html) to know more about `useState`.

 `navigation` to home page is also added while clicking the submit button.